 This post is dedicated to Sloan Valor DeRosier who I believe in his way too short life has made more of a difference than many of us will make in our whole lives.

-To help support Sloan’s family, check out these fundraisers or donate directly to this YouCaring page.
+To help support Sloan’s family, donate directly to this YouCaring page.